Lost and found animals

 - at times of extreme heat, total fire ban and severe or higher fire danger rating

-Note: you are liable for any vet fees if your pet needs to be treated by a vet.
+You are liable for any vet fees if your pet needs to be treated by a vet.
 Increased impound fees will apply if your animal is sent to Council's pound contractor.
 Warnings or fines may also apply.
 Impound fees will apply.

 If you think your livestock has been impounded by a ranger, contact us on (03) 5422 0333.
 Once it has been decided that your livestock is in the pound, we will make arrangements to release the animal to you.

-Note: you are liable for transport fees and any vet fees if your livestock needs to be treated by a vet.
+You are liable for transport fees and any vet fees if your livestock needs to be treated by a vet.
 Warnings or fines may also apply.
 Impound fees will apply.